 Crosswalks are intended to provide clearly defined areas for people to cross the street safely.
 Drivers of motor vehicles in Sacramento have a duty to respect the rights of pedestrians and yield the right of way when they are in crosswalks.

 All too often, negligent drivers fail to notice pedestrians crossing or fail to slow down and exercise caution when driving through a crosswalk.
 This type of careless driving leads to accidents that can cause catastrophic or possibly even fatal injuries.

 If you suffered severe injuries in a crosswalk accident in the greater Sacramento area, you should not have to struggle with a mountain of medical bills during your recovery.
-An experienced personal injury lawyer can help you seek compensation for your medical expenses, lost wages, pain and suffering, and other damages.
+An experienced pedestrian accident lawyer can help you seek compensation for your medical expenses, lost wages, pain, and suffering, and other damages.